BrandonCorey/README.md/README.md

 # Hey! 👋

-I'm Brandon Corey, a software engineer with experience in full stack development and data analysis
+I'm Brandon Corey, a software engineer with experience in full stack development and data analysis.

 ## About Me
 - 💻 Experienced software engineer with a focus on full-stack development and data analysis.